billthelibrarian/Project-2-Group-13/ReadME.md

    5. File/Save the changes
    6. *Neglecting to save this file could leave your personal security exposed*
    7. Now you can close the `config.py` tab
+   8. You can also close the jupyter notebook
+   9. You can also exit out of your terminal *or gitbash*

 #### Task 10.
 Return to PostgreSQL software
    1. Navigate back to your PGAdmin-PostgreSQL program
+   2. Open a new Query tool

 #### Task 11.
 Enjoy working with the data
-   1. try using "select * from course_textbooks;" to start
+   1. Try using "select * from course_textbooks;" to start, and narrow your queries however you want
 ---

 ### Tools and Supplies: